-I don’t know if it’s because I mumble or if it’s the “P” at the front that makes it difficult to project, but about 7 times out of 10 when I first meet people they mis-hear my name as any of the following: Peggy, Pammy, Benny, Denny (and this one is peculiar to Asians) Kenny.
+I don’t know if it’s because I mumble, or if it’s the ‘P’ at the front that makes it difficult to project, but about seven times out of ten when I first meet people they mis-hear my name as any of the following: Peggy, Pammy, Benny, Denny.

 Here are some other names that sound like a good idea at the time, but your kid may live to regret them.

 I’m a repeat offender on this one.
 My kids’ names are Max, Henry and Alex.
 The most troublesome of these is Alex.
 In his primary school class there were four other boys with his name.
 And in high school?
 I’ve simply lost count.
 I still love the name but wish it wasn’t quite so popular.

 If you’re keen to avoid giving your kid a name that a squillion other kids in their school have, you might want to avoid the current top 10 names for 2021, as revealed by McCrindle:

 2. Names that name-check an inanimate object

 We all want our kids to be unique, but naming your kid after an inanimate object, while cute for an innocent baby who no one will make fun of, will only come back to haunt them in primary school.
 So best then to stay away from:

 3. Names that define a personality and are hard to live up to

 Some names carry with them the weight of a certain personality expectation.
 Is it really fair to saddle your offspring with character definitions like: